Hypergeometric Functions over Finite Fields: A finite field Clausen formula and an application

 \begin{Corollary}When $\l=-1/4$ (resp. $\l=1/8$), $\sigma_{1,\l}\sigma_{2,\l}$ extends to a 1-dimensional representation of $G_\Q$.
 It corresponds to the following Gr\"ossencharacter of $\Q$: where $\mathcal T$ is defined in Example \ref{eg:Tate} and $\chi_{\frac 12,(\cdot)}$ is defined in \eqref{eq:chi,im}. \end{Corollary}

 This is compatible with the $p$-adic analogues of Ramanujan-type formulas for $1/\pi$.
-For instance, the following supercongruence related to \eqref{eq:RR1/pi} was conjectured by van Hamme \cite{vanHamme} and proved by the second author \cite{Long}.
+For instance, the following supercongruence related to \eqref{eq:RR1/pi} was conjectured by van Hamme \cite{vanHamme} and proved by the second author in \cite{Long}.
 For any prime $p>3$,

-See \cite{WIN2} for a general result, and \cite{Long-Ramakrishna} by the second and third authors, \cite{Swisher} by the fourth author, \cite{OZ} by Osburn and Zudilin for some recent developments on Ramanujan-type supercongruences.
+See \cite{WIN2} for a general result, and \cite{Long-Ramakrishna} by the second and third authors, \cite{Swisher} by the fourth author, \cite{OZ} by Osburn and Zudilin for some recent developments on Ramanujan-type supercongruences. \bk

-\section{Translation of some classical results}
+\section{Translation of Some Classical Results}

-In this section, we translate the finite field analogues of several classical results, including Kummer's 24 relations considered by Greene \cite{Greene} and the Pfaff-Saalsch\"utz formula.
-We then use our method to obtain a few finite field analogues of algebraic hypergeometric identities.
+In this section, we use our primary method to translate several classical results to their finite field analogues, while also making note of information gleaned from the corresponding Galois interpretations as appropriate.
+The results we translate include Kummer's 24 relations and the well-known Pfaff-Saalsch\"utz formula, which were considered previously by Greene \cite{Greene}.
+We additionally use our method to obtain a few finite field analogues of algebraic hypergeometric identities.